Somalia: Transport

 Somalia's network of roads is 22,100 km long.
 As of 2000, 2,608 km streets are paved and 19,492 km are unpaved.
 A 750 km highway connects major cities in the northern part of the country, such as Bosaso, Galkayo and Garowe, with towns in the south.

 Sixty-two airports across Somalia accommodate aerial transportation; seven of these have paved runways.
 Among the latter, four airports have runways of over 3,047 m; two are between 2,438 and 3,047 m and one is 1,524 to 2,437 m long.
 There are fifty-five airports with unpaved landing areas.
 One has a runway of over 3,047 m; four are between 2,438 m and 3,047 m in length; twenty are 1,524 m to 2,437 m; twenty-four are 914 m to 1,523 m; and six are under 914 m.
 Major airports in the nation include the Aden Adde International Airport in Mogadishu, the Hargeisa International Airport in Hargeisa, the Kismayo Airport in Kismayo, the Baidoa Airport in Baidoa, and the Bender Qassim International Airport in Bosaso.

 Established in 1964, Somali Airlines was the flag carrier of Somalia.
 It suspended operations during the civil war.
 However, a reconstituted Somali government later began preparations in 2012 for an expected relaunch of the airline, with the first new Somali Airlines aircraft scheduled for delivery by the end of December 2013.
 According to the Somali Chamber of Commerce and Industry, the void created by the closure of Somali Airlines has since been filled by various Somali-owned private carriers.
 Over six of these private airline firms offer commercial flights to both domestic and international locations, including Daallo Airlines, Jubba Airways, African Express Airways, East Africa 540, Central Air and Hajara.
+In 2025, it was announced that Somali Airlines would be making a return with the acquisition of two Airbus A320 aircraft.

 Possessing the longest coastline on the continent, Somalia has several major seaports.
 Maritime transport facilities are found in the port cities of Mogadishu, Bosaso, Berbera, Kismayo and Merca.
 There is also one merchant marine.
 Established in 2008, it is cargo-based.